learn-academy-2023-bravo/week-2-assessment-Bjohnwell/interview-questions.md

 Filter: returns a subset of the original array based on custom criteria.
 In your callback function, return a boolean value to determine whether or not each item will be included in the new array.

+(my interpretation)
+.map: Will return the an array the same length as your input with the argument applied to each element.
+.filter: will return a subset of your original array with just the elements that the filter applies to.

 1. What is iteration?

 Your answer: The process of doing an action or process over and over till a condition is met.